-The contractor will implement the measures described in the Plan for Protection of Historic Resources and Repair of Inadvertent Damage and in the BETP.
-Such protection measures will include, but will not be limited to, vibration monitoring of construction in the vicinity of historic built resources; cordoning off of resources from construction activities (e.g., traffic, equipment storage, personnel); shielding of resources from dust or debris; and stabilization of buildings and structures adjacent to construction.
-The monitoring measures described in the BEMP will ensure that protection measures are in place before construction begins.
-Additionally, monitoring during construction will verify that the protection measures are effective.
-For resources requiring vibration monitoring, the monitor will be responsible for setting up on-site vibration monitoring devices at the approximate location of the construction site; monitoring vibration levels, issuing a temporary work stoppage if maximum vibration level thresholds are reached; implementing the procedures outlined in a vibration monitoring and control plan if construction activities result in vibration exceedances or an unanticipated impact occurs; reporting to the Authority any concerns or issues related to the historic built resources within the APE that may require further investigation; and documenting monitoring activities in a daily log and summarizing these activities in a monthly report.
-The contractor will submit the monitoring logs and monthly reports to the Authority as they are completed.

-Temporary stabilization and protection measures will be removed after construction is complete, and the historic built resources will be restored to their pre-construction condition.
-For buildings that will be moved, treatment will include stabilization before, during, and after relocation; protection during temporary storage; and relocation to a new site, followed by rehabilitation.
+The contractor would implement the plans described in the Plan for Protection of Historic Resources and Repair of Inadvertent Damage and in the BETP.
+Such protection measures would include, but would not be limited to, vibration monitoring of construction in the vicinity of historic properties; cordoning off of resources from construction activities (e.g., traffic, equipment storage, personnel); shielding of resources from dust or debris; and stabilization of buildings adjacent to construction.
+Temporary stabilization and protection measures would be removed after construction is complete, and the historic properties would be restored to their pre-construction condition.
+For buildings that would be moved, treatment would include stabilization before, during, and after relocation; protection during temporary storage; and relocation to a new site, followed by rehabilitation.